Contrast-Security-OSS/docs/content/troubleshooting/ruby/Passenger.md

 <!--
-title: "Installing with Passenger"
+title: "Installing Contrast with Passenger"
-description: "Recommendations for installing in applications run by Passenger"
+description: "Troubleshooting and recommendations for installing the Ruby agent on applications run by Passenger"
-tags: "ruby agent installation Passenger"
+tags: "ruby agent troubleshooting installation Passenger application timeout" -->
--->

 ## Inability to Start the Application